stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-And finally the method handle is linked to the native library:
+Finally the method handle is linked to the native library:

 ```java
 public NativeMethod build() {